 - I’m Too Old To Start A New Career.
 Reality: whether by necessity or desire, plenty of mid-lifers are re-inventing themselves.
 You may decide to go back to school to make yourself more marketable, or figure out a way to profit by the knowledge and skills you already possess.
 The wisdom that comes with experience is always valuable.
 If your identity has come primarily through being a spouse and a parent, having a career will give you a sense of accomplishment and purpose.

 - I’ll Disappoint My Children.
 Reality: disappointment is part of life, and you can’t control how your kids feel or interpret events.
 They may be disappointed by your divorce, but they may be more disappointed knowing you stayed trapped in an unhappy marriage.
 Your job as a parent is not to give your children the illusion of a perfect life; it’s to be a role model for managing adversity and change with dignity.

 - I’m Too Old For That Kind Of Stress.
 Reality: you’re too “old” for the stress of a toxic relationship!
 Yes, dismantling a marriage is a major stressor, but remaining in a relationship that robs you of your self-esteem, personal growth, and possibly mental and physical health can take years off your life.

 - I Don’t Know How To Be By Myself.
 Reality: you’ll learn.
 Figure out what scares you about being on your own.
 Are you afraid of handling your finances for the first time in your adult life?
 Not sure how to run a household?
 Feel invisible if you’re if you’re not part of a couple?
 None of these circumstances will destroy you; in fact, the process of doing something you think you can’t do will empower you.

 Get answers to your questions about divorce.
-Please contact us today to schedule your free attorney consultation.
+Please contact us today to schedule your initial attorney consultation.
 Call us at 888-888-0919, or please click the button below.